Abdelrahman Osama

 Outcome

-We raised $1.3M in pre-seed capital from firms focused on vertical AI and the built environment.
-Shipped to paying architecture practices.
-The company ran for two years before I moved to the Scale AI / government AI work that followed.
+Conix raised $1.3M in pre-seed capital from firms focused on vertical AI and the built environment, and shipped to paying architecture practices.
+The product has continued to operate and raise rounds since I stepped back after the 0→1.

 Reflection